Stef-Rousset/P7_backend/Readme.md

 The purpose is to build an intern social network for Groupomania employees.
 The user will be able to:
 - see all posts,
+- see his own posts,
-- add one post, modify it or delete it,
+- add one post,
-- like others posts,
+- like or dislike others posts,
 - add comments to a post,
 - signaled unappropriate posts or comments,
 - see and update his account.

+The admin will be able to perform specific actons:
+- see all signaled posts and comments,
+- delete a signaled post or a signaled comment.

 ### Installation ###